 Your transcription usage analytics

-- Words transcribed — total word count across all sessions
+- Words transcribed — total count

-- Audio recorded — cumulative recording time
+- Audio recorded — cumulative time

-- Average speed — your typical speaking pace in words per minute
+- Average speed — your WPM

-Searching Your History#
+Searching History#

 - Full transcription text